Next to Normal

 Clay Singer* (Henry) is thrilled to make his Riverside Theater debut with the company of Next To Normal.
 He recently made his Off-Broadway debut in Single Rider at the Players Theater.
 Some of his favorite credits include: Man of La Mancha (Duke), Ragtime (Tateh) and Oklahoma!
 (Curly).
 He holds a BFA from Carnegie Mellon University and a certificate in classical acting from the London Academy of Music and Dramatic Arts.
 Big thanks to Riverside Theater, Wojcik Seay Casting, Bloc and Robert for the opportunity to work on a dream role!

 Isabella Stansbury (Natalie) is so pleased to be making her Riverside debut!
 Favorite credits: Natalya in the regional premier of Preludes (Firehouse Theatre), Sophie in Mamma Mia!
 (Virginia Musical Theatre), Hope Cladwell in Urinetown (VCU), Mary Poppins and Beauty and the Beast (Virginia Repertory Theatre), All Shook Up and The Wizard of Oz (Stephen Foster Drama).
 BFA VCU.
-Isabella is endlessly grateful to Riverside and Wojcik/Seay casting for giving her the opportunity to finally bring these songs out her car and on to the stage!
+Isabella is endlessly grateful to Riverside and Wojcik/Seay casting for giving her the opportunity to finally bring these songs out of her car and on to the stage!
 As always, for Mom, Dad and O&B. @isa_stans

 Director, Scenic Designer: Allen D. Cornell